allistairpoon/fpl-dashboard/README.md

-Fantasy Premier League
+## Fantasy Premier League
 ======================

-## Description
+### Description

-A FPL dashboard
+The goal was to create an FPL Dashboard which has graphs and stats that are missing from the official site.
+These include a historical graph for selectable players and stats.
+For example, you might wish to compare the points per round for two players over all the gameweeks.
+Another idea is to have a table for your picks but to be able to sort the data by each column.
+A good example is to sort your picks by form or gameweek transfers out.
+This would quickly 'suggest' who you should transfer out.
+Currently, you cannot do this on the site or the app.

+### Design

++ Material UI is an open-source React component library.
+Use a Material UI template that uses Material UI and MUI X components.

++ Use a JS wrapper for the FPL API.
+This wrapper would make the axios requests to the api to retrieve the required data for the graphs and tables.

++ Uses React hooks to update page dynamically.

++ Easy to add more mui components  to the grid.

 + <img width="1671" height="1160" alt="screenshot" src="https://github.com/user-attachments/assets/c964882b-ddb9-4e1f-9815-e5e76bfc09db" />

 ### Acknowledgement

-+ roboflank for the JS/TS wrapper for Fantasy Premier League API
++ [roboflank](https://github.com/roboflank/fpl-ts) for the JS/TS wrapper for Fantasy Premier League API

-## FAQ

-### Downloading Your Team Data
+### Running project locally

-You can download the data for your team by executing the following steps:
+You can run the project locally by doing the following steps:

 ```
-download
+rm -rf node_modules
+npm install
+npm start
 ```

-This will create a new folder called "team_<team_id>_data25-26" with individual files of all the important data

-# Links
+## Links

 + [JS/TS wrapper for Fantasy Premier League API](https://github.com/roboflank/fpl-ts)